 Louisa Hall was born in Philadelphia in 1982 and grew up in the nearby suburb of Haverford.
 She graduated from Harvard in 2004 and went on to play squash professionally for three years.
 She is now completing her Ph.D. in literature at the University of Texas at Austin, and lives in Los Angeles with her husband.
 Her poems have been published in journals such as The New Republic,The Southwest Review, and Ellipsis.
 The Carriage House is her first novel.

-Liz Hall is an internationally renowned accredited coach based between Spain and the UK.
-She has worked with a range of clients including Green Alliance, KPMG, CIPD, the NHS, the BBC, Portsmouth University, Reed and i-coach academy.
+Liz Hall is an award-winning and internationally renowned accredited coach and journalist, and trained mindfulness teacher based between Spain and the UK.
+She has worked with a range of clients from organisations including Green Alliance, KPMG, CIPD, the NHS, News UK, Portsmouth University, and Reed Business Information.
 She is an expert on mindful coaching and regularly runs mindful coaching workshops in the UK and internationally.
 She has written for publications including the Guardian, the Financial Times and People Management and is the author of two other books, Mindful Coaching and Coaching in Times of Crisis and Transformation.

 Roger Lancelyn Green (Author) Roger Lancelyn Green was born in 1918.
 He loved storytelling and was fascinated by traditional fairy tales, myths and legends from around the world.
 His retellings include Egyptian, Greek and Norse legends, plus a retelling of Robin Hood.
 He died in 1987.
 John Boyne (Introducer) John Boyne was born in Ireland in 1971.
 He is the author of eleven novels for adults, five for young readers and a collection of short stories.
 Perhaps best known for his 2006 multi-award-winning and bestselling book The Boy In The Striped Pyjamas, John's other novels, notably A History of Loneliness, The Heart's Invisible Furies, and A Ladder to the Sky have been widely praised and are international bestsellers.
 He lives in Dublin.